Thursday, September 25, 2025

 And I can't help relating that experience back to my experience with Abyssals: Sworn to the Grave.
 The new Eye and Seven Despairs is your schlubby NB frenemy who you always invite to the book club because their opinions are guaranteed to be both fascinating and infuriating, but the old Eye and Seven Despairs was a toxic goth mommy who'd get you so twisted up inside you'd find yourself committing treason for sport.
 Force me to choose, and obviously you go with the new version.
 Easy fucking choice for any context except "spicy fanfic."
 But there's part of me that wonders why we couldn't have both - irresponsible WMD-crafting mad scientist with a conspicuous habit of including "transform into a hot chick and seduce this man" as a vital step in all of their supervillain schemes.

 I promise, this digression was not purely to make incredibly horny engagement bait, it's also part of a broader point about the book.
 Which is that its more subdued, cautious, and humanist tone is not entirely to its benefit.
 The over-the-top, borderline-offensive grotesquerie of the previous editions served a purpose.
 Specifically, they took the subject matter out of the realm of the "realistically grim" and into a sort of purely make-believe dark humor.
 The rib-cage corsets and six-foot meat cleavers, dripping with blood, they were actually load-bearing camp.
-And while I wouldn't go so far that the 3e version isn't camp enough, I would say that it's right at the edge, where losing even some of the camp it does have would run the risk of making it entirely too self-serious.
+And while I wouldn't go so far as to say that the 3e version isn't camp enough, I would say that it's right at the edge, where losing even some of the camp it does have would run the risk of making it entirely too self-serious.

 Although, the new approach does have some advantages.
 There's less I feel compelled to try and explain away.
 The old style, with its "goth level cranked up to absurdity" was maybe more fun across the board, but its recklessness and its lingering gen-x insensitivity meant it was loaded with little landmines of unfun that would take a deft hand to disarm.
 Take a moment to contemplate how much respect you lost for me when I admitted to enjoying certain problematic aspects of the old presentation of the Eye and Seven Despairs.
 Now, imagine that disappointment happening in real time during a game session, as I try and turn his skeevy, gender-transformation-as-fetish sexcapades into an rpg plot.
 Third edition, blessedly, spares us that possibility, and it was a worthwhile trade-off to lose the Eye's baroque, Bugs Bunny-style nonsense as part of the bargain.